Transforming Branch Banking: Unifying service workflows

 OCBC Bank • Jun 2022 – Aug 2024

 OCBC was the last major bank in Singapore without digitised branch processes.
-Over 40 transaction types still handled manually.
+Over 40 transaction types were still handled manually.
 Slow, error-prone, and overdue for a fix.

 iMPACT